 If the update cannot keep up with the changes in an acceptable amount of time or the image service has to be changed frequently with different image properties, then the image service is not appropriate for caching.

-When using ArcGIS Desktop, a stretch is normally applied to any raster data when it's added to the display, so you may notice that the image service doesn't look the same in a web application as it does in ArcGIS Desktop.
-In order to make them look the same, you can export the stretch applied in ArcGIS Desktop and add it to the image service before publishing and caching.
+When using ArcGIS Pro, a stretch is normally applied to any raster data when it's added to the display, so you may notice that the image service doesn't look the same in a web application as it does in ArcGIS Pro.
+In order to make them look the same, you can export the stretch applied in ArcGIS Pro and add it to the image service before publishing and caching.

 To learn about exporting the stretch in ArcGIS Pro, see Save symbology settings as a template.

 To learn about applying the raster function template (*.rft.xml) to the image service, see the section titled Parameters to control on-the-fly processing.